 If you like piña coladas, getting caught in the rain… or just shiny, super-charged, moisturized strands, read on.

 It’s everywhere: detox drinks, cooking oil, even in tubs in the beauty aisle.
-But what is it exactly about coconut oil that has everyone going loco for coco?
+But what is it exactly about coconut oil for hair that has everyone going loco for coco?

 Hot summer weather and the hair sins that go with it—prolonged UV exposure, chlorine, saltwater—can often lead to dry, brittle hair that shows a significant loss in protein.
 Coconut oil contains high levels of medium chain triglycerides (MCTs) that can promote the growth of healthy hair and prevent the loss of protein from the shaft.
 And given how chock-full of moisturizing ingredients it is, it still feels pretty light-wearing compared to other oils, making it an ideal hair oil or deep conditioner during hotter, stickier seasons.